Carly07/the_gin_shed/README.md

 }`
 to my css resolved the issue.

-* Whilst developing the blog comments section, I came across an issue where the comments were saving to the database but not getting rendering to the HTML template.
+* Whilst developing the blog comments section, I came across an issue where the comments were saving to the database but not rendering to the HTML template.
 With help and support form the tutors I was able to rectify this issue.
 The problem was that I was filtering the results by the comment id rather than the post id.

 #### Unsolved
 * Whilst testing the django allauth email management page, I found that the list of e-mail addresses associated with the users account was not displaying, yet I was able to add a new email address and view that in the admin panel.
 I spent considerable time researching this issue online to no avail.
 However, as users are required to add an email address when they register and therefore already have an email address associated with their account, I decided to remove the link on the profile page and leave tackling this bug for a future release.